 These are open half-rounded gutters.
 Because of their trough-like shape, they are very prone to gathering all sorts of debris, which is why homeowners usually choose to install leaf guards to protect the gutter as much as possible.
 This very shape, however, makes them easier to clean.
 Nevertheless, you’ll have to get up on a ladder to clean them on a regular basis.

 Another drawback of these gutters is that they’re more difficult to attach to the fascia board.
-They are most likely found on homes that are older than 50 years.
+They are most likely found attached to homes that are older than 50 years.
 Because of their smoothness, they are less likely to corrode and they don’t trap water as much as other types of rain gutters.

 3. Aluminum Gutters